ehsanasgharzde/edepth/README.md

 ### Image Input

 - **Speed**: Processes images at 21 images per second.
-- **Accuracy**: Achieves an average accuracy of 73% on 954 images dataset adn 96 epochs of learning.
+- **Accuracy**: Achieves an average accuracy of 73% on 954 images dataset with 96 epochs of learning.

 ### Video Input